 Generally speaking the first questions often received from potential new buyers is whether or not it is legal to own property in Mexico as a Non-Citizen of Mexico.
-The answer is yes!
+The answer to put it simply is yes.

 The Mexican government is aware of the large number of foreign entities both individuals and corporations that are looking to make Mexico their next home.
 Throughout the years regulations and constitutional amendments have been made to ensure a smoother process for those looking to invest in real estate here in Mexico.